-Flossing is a small thing for many people and they conveniently ignore it most of the times, says dentist near 61068.
-People wonder if flossing makes much of a difference in the oral health.
-They are not really convinced if flossing can prevent the build up of tartar on the teeth.
+Flossing is a small thing for many people and they conveniently ignore it most of the time, says dentist near 61068.
+People wonder if flossing makes much of a difference in oral health.
+They are not really convinced if flossing can prevent the build-up of tartar on the teeth.

-Plaque is a sticky white substance which is made up of the bacteria, food particles, and proteins in your mouth.
-According to dentist in Rochelle, the plaque accumulates around the gum line and in between teeth where it is difficult to reach.
+Plaque is a sticky white substance that is made up of bacteria, food particles, and proteins in your mouth.
+According to the dentist in Rochelle, the plaque accumulates around the gum line and in between teeth where it is difficult to reach.
 Within hours, the plaque can begin to calcify or harden and become tartar, which is rough, porous, and white.

 Tartar allows the bacteria to have constant access to your gums and teeth.
 These bacteria produce acids, which erode the tooth’s enamel causing decay.
 It begins as a small white spot but can develop into a dark decay penetrating deep inside the tooth.
 The acids irritate the gums causing gum disease.
 If ignored, tartar can damage teeth, gums, bone, and lead to tooth loss.